GenericMappingTools/gmt/doc/rst/source/GMT_API.rst

 The color palette table files, or just CPTs, contain colors and patterns used for plotting data such as surfaces (i.e., GMT grids) or symbols, lines and polygons (i.e., GMT tables).
-GMT programs will generally read in a colr palette table, make it the current palette, do the plotting, and destroy the table when done.
+GMT programs will generally read in a color palette table, make it the current palette, do the plotting, and destroy the table when done.
 The information is referred to via a pointer to ``struct GMT_PALETTE``.
 Thus, the arguments to GMT API functions that handle palettes expect this type of